Indonesia's Bakries propose end to London adventure

 "We are disappointed because there are some absolutely fantastic assets in Indonesia," said one top-10 investor in Bumi Plc, lamenting the loss of "beautifully located" assets, but pointing to an outcome which could please bruised investors.

-Bumi Plc shares closed at 259 pence after the proposal, up almost 40 percent but still far from peaks of over 12 pounds hit in June last year.
+Bumi Plc's volatile shares were up 41 at 262 pence in afternoon trade after the proposal, still far from peaks of over 12 pounds hit in June last year.
 Jakarta-listed shares in PT Bumi Resources ended up almost 6 percent.

 London brokerage Numis said it might be time for the shareholders to cut their losses.

-It was unclear, however, how the indebted Bakries would pay for the cash portion of deal - particularly the stake in Berau, estimated at almost $950 million (591 million pounds) in the proposal - prompting speculation about whether the deal would be completed.

-Sources familiar with Bakrie finances said the proposal would, for example, need approval from lenders involved in a $437 million loan backed by the family's shares in Bumi Plc.
+"Losing its main assets would be a disappointment, but given the soggy coal markets and dark cloud surrounding the company, this might be a good way to move on."

-A Bakrie spokesman, however, said the London market underestimated the group's financial clout, dismissing concerns that Bumi Plc could end up left with Berau, a smaller share in PT Bumi Resources and difficult working conditions in Indonesia.
+Details on financing arrangements for the Bakries were not disclosed, though a Bakrie spokesman said the London market underestimated the group's financial power, dismissing speculation that the family would not be able to complete the deal - leaving Bumi Plc with Berau, a smaller share in PT Bumi Resources and difficult working conditions in Indonesia.

-People close to the deal said the Bakries were preparing to borrow up to half the amount required for the deal, possibly through financing arranged by long-time bankers Credit Suisse.
+People close to the deal said the Bakries were preparing to borrow up to half the amount required for the deal, possibly through financing arranged by Credit Suisse.

+Dileep Srivastava, director and corporate secretary for PT Bumi Resources, said the proposal could be a win for all sides.

+"We are focused on operational excellence: to reach 100 million tonnes production in 2014, deleverage and cut interest charges... thereby (unlocking) our intrinsic value - without distractions," he said.

 SINGAPORE MEETING

-The Bakrie proposal waqs made just before Bumi's board met on Thursday in Singapore.
-The gathering included Rothschild, Indra Bakrie - one of the Bakrie brothers - and Samin Tan, an Indonesian billionaire who pulled the Bakries back from default last year with a $1 billion investment, only to watch the value of his shares crumble.
+The Bakrie proposal came just before Bumi's board met on Thursday on the 8th floor of Singapore's Mandarin Orchard hotel.
+This included Rothschild, Indra Bakrie - one of the Bakrie brothers - and Samin Tan, an Indonesian billionaire who pulled the Bakries back from default last year with a $1 billion (623 million pounds) investment, only to watch the value of his shares crumble.

 The Bakries and Tan each hold half of a 47.6 percent stake in Bumi Plc, while Rothschild owns 12 percent.

-The relationship between Rothschild and the Bakries, one of Indonesia's most powerful families, has soured since the London group's inception, particularly after a leaked letter from the financier last November that called for a "radical clean-up" in PT Bumi Resources.
+The relationship between Rothschild and the Bakries, one of Indonesia's most powerful and politically connected families, has soured since the London group's inception, particularly after a leaked letter from the financier last November that called for a "radical clean-up" in PT Bumi Resources.

 The Bakries also urged Rothschild to return shares he received as payment for the successful acquisition of the Bakrie assets, arguing Thursday's proposals reversed that deal.

-Rothschild, for his part, said he expected the inquiry into alleged wrongdoing to be completed.
+Rothschild, for his part, said he expected the probe into alleged wrongdoing to complete.
 He pointed to continued challenges for Bumi, including from shareholders still linked to Bakries, after months of struggling to implement "appropriate standards of corporate governance".

-(Additional reporting by Saeed Azhar in SINGAPORE, Prakash Chakravarti in HONG KONG, Fergus Jensen in JAKARTA and Sinead Cruise in LONDON; Editing by Raju Gopalakrishnan, Philippa Fletcher and David Stamp)
+(Additional reporting by Saeed Azhar in SINGAPORE, Fergus Jensen in JAKARTA and Sinead Cruise in LONDON; Editing by Raju Gopalakrishnan and Philippa Fletcher)

 BERLIN German Finance Minister Wolfgang Schaeuble denied on Sunday that he had said Greece would have to leave the euro zone if it failed to implement economic reforms.